Sundays (film)

-Sundays (Los domingos) is a 2025 drama film directed by Alauda Ruiz de Azúa starring newcomer Blanca Soroa in the leading role.
-Patricia López Arnaiz, Miguel Garcés, Juan Minujín, Mabel Rivera, and Nagore Aranburu appear in supporting roles.
-Set in the Basque Country, the plot follows a teenage woman (Soroa) pondering about the possibility of joining a cloistered convent, deepening family rifts involving her aloof father (Garcés) and her aunt (López Arnaiz).
+Sundays (Note: Alternatively translated as The Sundays.)
+(Los domingos) is a 2025 drama film written and directed by Alauda Ruiz de Azúa.
+It stars newcomer Blanca Soroa along with Patricia López Arnaiz, Miguel Garcés, Juan Minujín, Mabel Rivera, and Nagore Aranburu.
+Set in the Basque Country, the plot follows a teenage woman (Soroa) pondering about the possibility of joining a cloistered convent, deepening family rifts featuring her aloof father (Garcés) and her more involving aunt (López Arnaiz).

 The film had its world premiere at the 73rd San Sebastián International Film Festival on 22 September 2025 and went on to win the Golden Shell.
 BTeam Pictures released theatrically the film in Spain on 24 October 2025.
+It won Best Film at the 40th Goya Awards along with Best Director, Best Original Screenplay, Best Actress (López Arnaiz), and Best Supporting Actress (Aranburu).